Community Liaison Group

 The CLG meets each quarter, participants are BAe, Bishopton Community Council, representatives of Bishopton Action Group, Bishopton Development Trust and the local Churches.
 An Action list is published as the outcome of these meetings and can be found on this website.
 (CLG, Action Points)

-The current situation (Jan 2019) is that several builders, Charles Church/Persimmon, Taylor Wimpey, Cala, Bellway, Stewart Milne, and Avant Homes are currently building a range of homes throughout the development.
+The current situation (Jan 2019) is that the proposed number of houses to be built is now about 4200, this in comparison to the 2300 in the initial planning application.
+Several builders, Charles Church/Persimmon, Taylor Wimpey, Cala, Bellway, Stewart Milne, and Avant Homes are currently building a range of homes throughout the development.
 In addition there is now a program for social houses being built by "Lovell".

 The retail section is now well under way with a Sainsbury's and five smaller units, planned to be open August 2019.

-The second phase of the Motorway Junction is now under way, the ground having "settled" over the past year, planned opening 2020.
+The second phase of the Motorway Junction is also under way, the ground having "settled" over the past year, planned opening 2020.

-The new Primary school is currently in the planning stage, planned opening 2021 .
+The new Primary school is currently in the planning stage, planned opening 2021, and will be a "two stream" school with capacity for 420 pupils.

 Consultations with the Renfrewshire Health and Social Care Partnership for a new Health Centre are ongoing.